honeycombio/refinery/tools/convert/rules.md

 ### Weight

-Weight is the weight to use when calculating the EMA.

 The weight to use when calculating the EMA.
 It should be a number between 0 and 1.
 Larger values weight the average more toward recent observations.
-A larger weight will cause sample rates more quickly adapt to traffic patterns, while a smaller weight will result in sample rates that are less sensitive to bursts or drops in traffic and thus more consistent over time.
+In other words, a larger weight will cause sample rates more quickly adapt to traffic patterns, while a smaller weight will result in sample rates that are less sensitive to bursts or drops in traffic and thus more consistent over time.

-Not eligible for live reload.

 Type: `float`